 How much does Daddy love his children?
 Well, if he was a pilot, he'd fly them to school; if he was a baseball player, he'd hit the home run right into their hands; if he was an inventor, he'd build them the most high-tech tree house ever!
 This charming story features a Daddy who lets his daughter know that he loves her enough to do just about anything he can.
 With North's sweet rhyme accented by Hall's elegant watercolor images, this book will have your Mighty Girl planning the things her own Daddy might do.

 Bundled in warm clothes on a cold winter night, a girl and her father go out walking and looking for owls.
+As Pa calls softly into the night, the pair hope that they will see an owl, but even if they don't, they'll have the pleasure of quiet time together.
 This winner of the 1988 Caldecott Medal takes a simple activity, offered as a special treat — staying up past bedtime! — and turns it into a moment of magic.
-Quiet, contemplative text from Yolen and rich, soft illustrations from Schoenherr combine to bring a sense of majesty and joy to this father-daughter adventure.
+Quiet, contemplative text from author Jane Yolen and rich, soft illustrations from John Schoenherr combine to bring a sense of majesty and joy to this father-daughter adventure.

 It’s bedtime for an excited little Chicken, who just can’t sleep without a story.
 But no matter how often her exasperated Papa tells her not to interrupt, she can’t bear to see her favorite characters make a silly mistake!
 So when they run out of stories, tired Papa invites Chicken to write her own bedtime story — but can he make it to the end without interrupting?
 Vivid illustrations and a vibrant, energetic main characters make this classic bedtime challenge funny for both little ones and patient Papas.

-Some girls go home to two daddies, which other kids may find perplexing!
+Some girls go home to two daddies!
 In this charming book, a little girl answers a friend’s curious questions about having two daddies — who bandages her scraped knees?
 Who cooks her breakfast?
 She responds confidently to each question, telling her friend whether it’s Daddy or Poppa who handles that situation.
 Of course, there’s an easy answer to which father to turn to if she needs love: both!
 Whether your Mighty Girl lives in a house with two daddies or not, this book is a great way to teach her that a family with two fathers is just another family, full of love.
-For another newly released picture book starring a two dad family, for ages 4 to 8, check out Stella Brings the Family.
+For another picture book starring a two dad family, for ages 4 to 8, check out Stella Brings the Family.

 Ramona desperately wants to make her father smile again, but after he’s lost his job and the household is struggling, it’s hard for anyone in the Quimby family to feel happy.
 Ramona is never one to decline a challenge, though: she’s sure she can figure it out!
 If only she could do it without making everyone — her parents, her sister, even her teacher — upset with her.
 Fortunately, Mr. Quimby knows just what Ramona needs to hear: that he wouldn’t trade her for a million dollars.
 This Newbery Honor book that shows the beloved Quimby family rallying to face new obstacles is sure to be a hit with both fans of Cleary’s work and new readers.